-This landmark collaboration led to the development of the Large Power Contract Service tariff, which provides data centers with access to lower-cost market energy and renewable energy resources.
-The tariff is open to any Black Hills Energy retail customer in Wyoming with a load of over 13 megawatts (MW).
-Pipeline for tech talent The Laramie County Community College's (LCCC) training programs have been critical to building a data center workforce and attracting data centers to the Cheyenne area, Hale said.
+a data center workforce and attracting data centers to the Cheyenne area, Hale said.
 Microsoft first approached LCCC in 2017 to develop a Microsoft Datacenter Academy at the college.
 The Datacenter Technology program launched in 2018 and prepares students with foundational skill sets for entry-level positions in information technology.
 That program, combined with LCCC's larger-scale initiative, has significantly grown IT education at the college.
-Over the last three years, student enrollments in the Datacenter Specialist CD program have more than quadrupled.
+Over the last three years, student enrollments in the Datacenter Specialist CD program have more than guadrupled.
+The program readily and frequently attracts nontraditional students seeking to change careers or "We have also seen single mothers gain long tech employment, oil-field workers transition into IT leadership positions and many young individuals launch careers."
+Amick said.

+FUTURE GROWTH

-The program readily and frequently attracts nontraditional students seeking to change careers or enter the workforce after military service.
-Cheyenne is home to F.E.
-Warren Air Force Base and the Wyoming National Guard.
-Successful graduates are often employed rapidly after graduation at local data centers and nationally and internationally, said Troy Amick, LCCC IT Program Director.
-"We have also seen single mothers gain long tech employment, oil-field workers transition into IT leadership positions and many young individuals launch careers," Amick said.
-Future growth Data center prospects keep Cheyenne LEADS busy as their friendly, experienced team meets with companies to discuss sites, available incentives, workforce and other needs.
+Data center prospects keep Cheyenne LEADS busy as their friendly, experienced team meets with companies to discuss sites, available incentives, workforce and other needs.

+As of this late Spring 2022, Cheyenne LEADS is working with five data center prospects, Hale said.
+Luckily, the capital city's business parks have land remaining.

+IT CLASSES AT LCCC

+Photo by LCCC